 A joint operating agreement was signed between the government and the project consortium in March 2008 prior to the FEED work of the project starting.
 PNG's Parliament investigated the due diligence of the project since opposition MPs expressed doubts that PNG would benefit significantly from the project if it ties into protected price contracts.

 Liquid Niugini Gas worked closely with the government on the project since March 2006.
 The deal closed in late 2008 and construction work began in 2009.

 Exxon Mobil Corporation subsidiary Esso Highlands raised funds and worked towards a final investment decision in Q4 2009, with a corresponding first LNG cargo in 2014.

 By the fiscal stability agreement the country guaranteed the fiscal stability of the project.
 Executed in April 2009, the fiscal stability agreement is between PNG and project co-venturers.
 It includes applicability and rates of taxes, duties, fees and other fiscal imposts payable by the project.

 Construction involving newly discovered Hides, Angore and Juha gas fields

 The preparation works at the plant site and development of road and other infrastructure had started in 2009.
-The plant structure will require 2,000kg of steel.
-The current workforce at the site includes 1,100 people and is expected to increase during the peak of construction.
+The plant structure required 2,000kg of steel.
+The workforce at the site included more than 1,100 people.

-The construction of 292km long onshore pipeline was commenced by August 2011.
+The construction of a 292km-long onshore pipeline was commenced by August 2011.
 The laying of offshore pipeline began in October 2011.
-The 407km long pipeline from Omati in the Gulf Province to the LNG Plant is being laid by two pipe laying vessels, Semac 1 and Castoro 10.
+The 407km-long pipeline from Omati in the Gulf Province to the LNG Plant was laid by two pipe laying vessels, Semac 1 and Castoro 10.